What is Proteus?

 It is important clients receive a detailed description of how your company will perform the service and the costs involved.
-Also, having clear outlined objectives and goals will allow you to monitor the business performance
+Also, having clearly outlined objectives and goals will allow you to monitor the business performance

-On Proteus the projects field is where you can instantly access all the projects which have been created.
+On Proteus, the projects field is where you can instantly access all the projects which have been created.
 It gives an overview of the projects with status and also allows you to create new projects.

-Tracking is the section of Proteus where users can track timesheets, software usage, equipment and expenses.
+Tracking is the section of Proteus where users can track timesheets, software usage, equipment, and expenses.
 This allows project managers to see exactly where a project stands in terms of financial and resource requirements.

-This also allows project managers sight of time and equipment usage throughout a project to allow them to budget accordingly.
+This also allows project managers to sight of time and equipment usage throughout a project to allow them to budget accordingly.

 Finance is where you create invoices against a project and track the status of all your company invoices.

-An invoice can be easily created from source, rather than exporting and duplicating time and data to another invoicing software.
+An invoice can be easily created from the source, rather than exporting and duplicating time and data to another invoicing software.
 And gives the project Manager instant visibility on the status of Invoices on their projects.

 One of the unique advantages of Proteus is that we offer a free onboarding consultation service to ensure the company account is set up according to your company’s needs.
 This makes getting your company up and running on Proteus quick and easy.
 Get your free Proteus demo here.